rapiz1/rathole/README.md

 ## Development Status

-`rathole` is in active development.
+`rathole` is under active development.
 A load of features is on the way:
 - [x] TLS support
 - [x] UDP support
-- [ ] Hot reloading
+- [x] Hot reloading
 - [ ] HTTP APIs for configuration